HobnobMancer/cazy_webscraper/README.md

 `--ncbi_tax` - Retrieve the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
 The first taxonomy retrieved from CAZy will be added to the local CAZyme database.
 Default False - the first taxon listed for each protein is added to the local CAZyme database.

+`--ncbi_batch_size` - The number of protein IDs submitted per batch to NCBI, when retrieving taxonomic classifications.
+Default 200.

 `--nodelete_cache` - When called, content in the existing cache dir will **not** be deleted.
 Default: False (existing content is deleted).

 `--nodelete_log` - When called, content in the existing log dir will **not** be deleted.
 Default: False (existing content is deleted).